ASE-FS21-TrialNError/TrialNError-Server/README.md

 npm install
 ```

 This command has to be run before starting the application for the first time.
-It will install further dependencies to Node.js.
+It will install further dependencies besides Node.js.

 ### Run app for development